RiieCco/defdev/demo1/README.md

 # Demo1: Docker intro 1.0

 Run the hello-world docker container from the defdev docker registry.
-Below shows the Dockerfile code
+Below shows the Dockerfile code:

     FROM alpine